the1lab/1lab/src/Mikan.lagda.md

   or removed entirely.
-We've also removed a lot of other obsolete files when compared to upstream, including kept tests that were *already* outdated, thousands of lines of notes, the source code for a variety papers, and a lot of stale documentation.
+We've also removed a lot of other obsolete files when compared to upstream, including kept tests that were *already* outdated, thousands of lines of notes, the source code for a variety of papers, and a lot of stale documentation.

   The test suite, which was previously a `sed`-powered and in large driven by the `Makefile`, was entirely ported to `tasty`, and made to